rrothenb/the-first-daughter/Consider/Aclima.md

 # Aclima

 **Basic Information:** The fourth quadruplet, born with Cain (while Abel was born with Awan).
-Lifespan unknown but likely similar to her siblings - approximately 75-80 normalized years following the antediluvian pattern.
+Lifespan unknown but likely similar to her siblings.
 **Marriage Arrangement & Disruption:** Originally intended to marry Cain in the cross-pairing system:

 - Cain (born with Aclima) → supposed to marry Awan